The Thermal Data

 The metric plotted below tells us how many watts are dissipated by the radiator when the coolant rises 10C above ambient temperatures.
 (10 Delta T):

 As expected increasing fan speed and therefore airflow through the radiator is the primary determinant in changing the radiators performance.
 This data can now be plotted as a pretty curve so that an end user can interpolate their own fan speed.
 Note again that the extrapolation of the curve is much more sensitive to error than in between the tested range.

 This makes it easier to see that at higher fan speeds that a low flow starts to impact the cooling performance.
 This makes sense if you take it to the extreme and think about a very low flow rate where the coolant is already cooled 99% of the way to ambient with 10% of its journey through the radiator.
 In this example the radiator is not being efficiently used.
 90% of the radiator surface area would then be wasted and you could have used a smaller radiator.

-For the Push/Pull comparison chart we have averaged the 3 fan speed test results at each flow rate to produce the curves.
+Having said all of this in this next plot all three flow rate results were averaged together to produce one curve.
+This works well because the radiator was so flow rate insensitive.
 Averaging reduces test error of course so this helps further to be sure of our data and is more useful therefore for comparing to other radiators.

 Now let’s go back to the push data: